 But creating a puzzle room for your D&D game isn’t easy.
 You don’t want puzzles to be too easy or difficult.
 There needs to be a natural progression to how your puzzles are interconnected, and you really don’t want your players to get stuck.
 So how DO you create a D&D puzzle room that actually works?

 Fear not, with the right tools designing a super engaging puzzle room that will leave your players astonished and wanting more is a breeze.
-In this article I will show you how select and layer puzzles so you can start building your own D&D puzzle room today.
+In this article I will show you how link and layer puzzles so you can start building your own D&D puzzle room today.

 The Difference Between D&D Puzzle Rooms and Escape Rooms